The Waterboys: 2003–2013: Universal Hall, Book of Lightning, An Appointment with Mr Yeats

+2014–present: Modern Blues, soul, funk and beats

-In October 2014, the band announced their album Modern Blues, which was first released on 19 January 2015 in the United Kingdom, and was released on 7 April in North America.
-The album was recorded in Nashville, and produced by Mike Scott and mixed by Bob Clearmountain.
-The line up includes Paul Brown, David Hood, Ralph Salmins, Zach Ernst, and Steve Wickham.
+Ralph Salmins remained with Scott and Wickham for the band's next album, Modern Blues, which was first announced in October 2014 and released on 19 January 2015 in the United Kingdom (7 April in North America).
+Inspired mostly by soul and blues, the album was recorded in Nashville, and produced by Mike Scott and mixed by Bob Clearmountain.
+The line up introduced another new Waterboys keyboard player, "Brother" Paul Brown (replacing Hallawell), while bass was provided by veteran Muscle Shoals bass player David Hood.
+The record featured other country/rhythm-and-blues musicians including Zach Ernst, Don Bryant and Phil Madeira.
 The first UK single from the Modern Blues album was 'November Tale'.

-Modern Blues was followed in 2017 by a double studio album, Out of All This Blue, which was released on 8 September by BMG Records.
+Modern Blues was followed in 2017 by a double studio album, Out of All This Blue, which built on the soul and blues of its predecessor while adding more funk and contemporary dance rhythms, and was released on 8 September by BMG Records.
+Scott described it as "two-thirds love and romance, one-third stories and observations.... the songs just kept coming, and in pop colours."
 The first single from the album was "If The Answer Is Yeah", released in July.

-In March 2019 the band announced a new studio album Where the Action Is, which was released on 24 May by Cooking Vinyl.
+Aongus Ralston had joined as permanent Waterboys bass player in 2016 and participated in the recording for the next studio album, Where the Action Is, which was announced in March 2019 and released on 24 May by Cooking Vinyl.
+It continued the Waterboys ongoing love affair with soul, blues and funk while also experimenting with hip hop.
 The first UK single from the album was 'Right Side Of Heartbreak (Wrong Side Of Love)', released on 14 March.

-On 21 May 2019 the band have shared the music video for the third single off the record, "Ladbroke Grove Symphony" which it is a tribute to the former bohemian heart of West London.
-Mike Scott invokes his time living and writing among the crumbling, seaside-esque streets of Notting Hill during the 1980s.
-The accompanying montage video captures the magic of the Grove in all its weird and wonderful counterculture, and features new film and vintage photography of Scott he tells the story of the song.
+On 21 May 2019, the band shared the music video for the third single off the record, "Ladbroke Grove Symphony": a tribute to the former bohemian heart of West London in which Mike Scott invoked his time living and writing among the crumbling, seaside-esque streets of Notting Hill during the 1980s.
+The accompanying montage video captured the magic of the Grove in all its weird and wonderful counterculture, and featured new film and vintage photography of Scott as he told the story of the song.